Insight • Search & content

 Create content AI cannot easily replicate

-Focus your content strategy on these formats when click-through traffic matters.
+Focus content strategy on these formats when click-through traffic matters.

 Content structure for AI extraction